 The weirdest thing I saw is that some Malawians eat mice.
 Yes!!
 I saw people selling fried mice the way mshikakis are sold in Kenya.
 Why would you eat mice?
 Are you playing extra on Tom and Jerry?

 Malawi like most African countries is pretty much a conservative country and women travelers are encouraged to cover up.
 You can “slay” at the beach or within the confines of where you are staying, but in public it is best to be decent.

 Overall, Malawians are friendly people.
 Most people I met seemed genuine and honestly interested in knowing my name and what brought me to Malawi.
 My first stop in Malawi was Lilongwe, the capital city although I left almost immediately to the Northern part of Malawi that is Nkhata Bay.

 Getting to Nkhata Bay

-Nkhata bay is the relaxed region of Malawi.
-It has a Caribbean feel mainly because of the rubber trees that surround the region.
+Nkhata Bay is the relaxed region of Malawi.
+It has a Caribbean feel mainly because of the rubber trees that surround the area.
 It is not touristy and its home to a bustling craft market.